Quantitative Research Methods

 Why study Quantitative Research Methods at Bristol?

-Quantitative research methods are not about learning maths; they are about learning how to apply analytical methods to questions of interest to the social sciences.
 The University of Bristol has considerable expertise in quantitative methods.
-For example the School of Geographical Sciences is a world leader in quantitative human geography; the School for Policy Studies hosts the internationally respected Townsend Centre for International Poverty Research; and the Centre for Multilevel Modelling develops software that is used throughout the world.
+For example, the School of Geographical Sciences is a major centre for quantitative human geography; the School for Policy Studies hosts the well-respected Townsend Centre for International Poverty Research; and the Centre for Multilevel Modelling develops software that is used throughout the world.

 What kind of student would this course suit?

-We are looking for students who are willing to approach quantitative methods with a critical and enquiring mind and a willingness to learn.
-Studying how to undertake quantitative data analysis is not the same as learning maths.
-Although familiarity with higher-level maths may be helpful, those without A or AS-level maths should not be put off from applying.
-The level of maths required and taught on these degrees should be accessible to a student with grade B or C in GCSE Mathematics.
+Our courses are about applied data analysis, not mathematics.
+Although familiarity with higher-level mathematics may be helpful, A-level or AS-level Mathematics (or equivalent) is not essential.
+The level of maths required and taught on these degrees should be accessible to a student with grade C in GCSE Mathematics.

 How is this course taught and assessed?